 Venice was hit by severe floods.
 Shortly afterwards a fire broke out destroying several districts of the city.
 Several months later another more deadly fire started.
 As many of the buildings were constructed of wood the fire spread out of control.
 The disasters led to future buildings being constructed of stone and brick.

 The son of Henry I was drowned attempting a crossing from Normandy to England.
 It should have been a straight forward sea crossing from Normandy to England and the weather was good, but the young prince and his young friends had delayed the sailing with their merrymaking in Normandy.
 The crew of the White Ship were supplied with beer were in no state to handle the ship safely.
 The ship his rocks and began to sink.
 Prince William was initially saved and placed in a small boat but on his orders he tried to rescue his sister and the boat was overwhelmed by others hoping to be saved.
 The small boat tipped over and the prince was drowned.

-An eye-witness account (William of Malmesbury) tells of an earthquake affecting many parts of England.
+An eye-witness account from William of Malmesbury tells of an earthquake affecting many parts of England.
 (Symeon of Durham's Historia Regum, by John of Hexham.)
 This is interesting as it occurred just after an eclipse.
 See year 1185 when another eclipse and earthquake occurred.

 The old wooden London Bridge across the Thames was destroyed by fire this year or in 1135.
-Note that St. Paul's was also damaged so the fire must have affected a large area of the city.
-The work was undertaken by Peter of Colechurch who would later undertake its reconstruction in stone.
+St. Paul's was also damaged at this time so the fire must have affected a large area of the city.
+Rebuilding work was undertaken by Peter of Colechurch who would later undertake its reconstruction in stone.